 4. Stakes are low quality: The stakes that come with the sundome are made of cheap lightweight metal that bend easily.

-Conclusion: I like a lot of the features of the Sundome, and if I was car camping in perfect weather, I might still use it, but in my opinion if the weather is not perfect, this is not a tent I would want to be in.
+Conclusion: I like a lot of the features of the Sundome, and if I was car camping in perfect weather, I would still use it.
+It is truly a great summer time tent, but in my opinion if the weather is not perfect, meaning if it is going to be cold if you are expecting high winds or driving rain, this is not a tent I would want to be in.
 All of those great features mean nothing if the tent does not protect you from the cold and rain and has a possibility of failing.

 Find your headwaters,